omarabdiwali/codenexus-ai/README.md

   * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.
 * `webview.js` - this file holds the code that handles the implementation of the chat panel.
   * The file has all the needed components and functions that is used by the webview panel, and handles the talking to `extension.js` using VSCode's postMessage.
+* `functions.js` - a utility file containing reusable functions for the extension.
+Provides functionality for:
+  * File path construction and validation (getFilePath, sendToFile)
+  * Text processing and replacement for file mentions (replaceFileMentions, highlightFilenameMentions)
+  * File content extraction and handling (getTextFromFile, addFileToPrompt, getFileNames)
+  * Error handling and user notification for file operations
+  * Nonce generation (getNonce)
+  * Resolving and prompting for ambiguous file references (mentionedFiles, getLocationFromResponse)
 * `styles.css`, `spinner.css` - these CSS files hold the styling for the webview panel, and the loading spinner.

 ## Get up and running straight away